 - Unlock more data to improve pricing models

 Instabase: The Best Answer for Automated Insurance Underwriting Software

-The Instabase Automation Platform for Unstructured Data leverages deep learning technology and extensible building blocks to help insurers automate their underwriting processes.
+The Instabase Platform leverages deep learning technology and extensible building blocks to help insurers automate their underwriting processes.
 Instabase goes to work right away, employing deep learning to ingest any document in any format, structure it according to the requirements of the software in place (such as a pricing engine), and return highly accurate, reliable results.